ericbrown99/MaatsNetwork/README.md

  MaatsNetwork
  ======
- A distributed, online network of women/minority owned stores utilizing Ethereum and IPFS.
+ A 100% distributed, network of women/minority owned online stores made possible by combining Ethereum and IPFS.

  How does Maats Work?
  ------